-- TRIO supported work-from-home options prior to the pandemic, offering a one-time home office allowance of $500 as well as a subsidy of $70 per month to help cover the cost of internet
+- TRIO supported work from home options prior to the pandemic and offers a one-time home office allowance of $500 as well as a subsidy of $70 per month to help cover the cost of internet

-- TRIO provides maternity and parental leave top-up payments to new and adoptive parents (to 100 per cent of salary for the first week, followed by 85 per cent of salary for an additional five weeks) and offers the option to extend their leave into an unpaid leave of absence
+- TRIO supports employees who want to start a family with a subsidy for IVF if needed (up to $10,000) and maternity and parental leave top-up payments (to 100 per cent of salary for the first week, followed by 85 per cent of salary for an additional five weeks)

-- TRIO helps employees balance work and their personal lives with flexible hours and up to 10 paid personal days annually, which can be used for a variety of personal matters including illness and child care
+- Additionally, the organization helps employees balance work and their personal lives with flexible hours and up to 10 paid personal days annually, which can be used for a variety of personal matters including illness and child care

 Recognized as one of Canada's Top Small & Medium Employers (2021):